Kaktushose/jda-commands/wiki/docs/interactions/components.md

 If you want to use them, just take a look [here](../message/emojis.md).

 ## Buttons
-Buttons are defined by annotating a method with <com.github.kaktushose.jda.commands.annotations.interactions.Button>.
+Buttons are defined by annotating a method with <io.github.kaktushose.jdac.annotations.interactions.Button>.
-The first parameter must always be a <com.github.kaktushose.jda.commands.dispatching.events.interactions.ComponentEvent>.
+The first parameter must always be a <io.github.kaktushose.jdac.dispatching.events.interactions.ComponentEvent>.
 The label and other metadata of the button is passed to the annotation.
 ```java
 @Button("example")